-Think about it: the more expensive the car you buy, the more expensive your insurance will be.
-Not only will you probably be making huge car payments, but your insurance will be far more than if you bought a less flashy and possibly used car worth far less.
+Think about it: the more expensive the car you buy, the more expensive your auto insurance will be.
+You probably be making huge car payments.
+And your car insurance will be far more expensive than if you bought a less flashy or used car.
 If your rates are becoming unaffordable, it may be time to sell your car and buy something more low-key.

 Yes, there is a discount for safety features.
-Because your vehicle is less prone to accidents due to new technology, your insurance will be less expensive.
+Because your vehicle is less prone to accidents due to new technology, your auto insurance will be less expensive.
 However, if you end up having a car accident, repairing or replacing these high-tech gadgets will be pricey.
-Weigh the pros and cons but understand the big picture before buying a car that is fully loaded with safety features.
+Just make sure to understand the big picture before buying a car that is fully loaded with safety features.

 Before you laugh, it’s best to check with an Insurance Specialist (888-772-4247).
 Certain professions, like teaching and engineering, receive substantial discounts.
 Professional groups and alumni associations, bar associations and the like are often qualifications for a group discount from your insurance company too.
 Having a trustworthy agent who scours your profile for discounts really does help!

-In California, the number of miles you drive can dramatically change your insurance rate.
+In California, the number of miles you drive can dramatically change your car insurance rate.
 If you live far from work and plan to stay at that job for years to come, move closer.
-Not only will your insurance rates drop, so will your gas bills.
+Not only will your auto insurance rates drop, so will your gas bills.
 You will also have less wear-and-tear on your car, which will save you a bundle in the long-run.
 If moving is just not an option, see if you know people nearby with whom you can carpool.
 Or, use public transportation.
-Basically, the less you drive, the less you pay in Car Insurance.
+Basically, the less you drive, the less you pay in car insurance.

 If the area in which you live is rated as a high-crime area, the chances of your car being stolen/vandalized rises right along with your Comprehensive Insurance rate.
 But, without Comprehensive Insurance, your Liability Insurance alone won’t cover theft and vandalism.
 If you choose not to buy Comprehensive Insurance, the only other way to get compensation for a stolen car is to find the thief and recoup the cost/the car.
 The wisest option: Investigate theft deterrent systems.
 Some of them qualify you for discounts on your rate.

-Whatever you end up doing to cut costs, make sure it’s not by going without insurance.
+Whatever you end up doing to cut costs, make sure it’s not by going without auto insurance.
 Otherwise you risk suspensions and fines, and huge exposure if you’re at fault in an uninsured accident.
-Be wise and always carry at least the minimum insurance required by your state and make sure that you have the proper coverage in case you do lose your car to an accident or theft.
-Call a trustworthy insurance agent to discuss coverage options and how to save on what you need: (888) 772-4247.
+Be wise and always carry at least the minimum auto insurance required by your state.
+Also, make sure that you have the proper coverage in case you do lose your car to an accident or theft.
+Call a trustworthy AIS agent at (855) 919-4247 to discuss coverage options and how to save.